 Mark Phillips biography

-Mark Philips earned distinction as a military official, serving in The Royal Dragoons (1st Dragoons).
+Born in England in 1948, Mark Philips earned distinction as a military official, serving in The Royal Dragoons (1st Dragoons).
 After winning a gold medal as an equestrian, Phillips became a national icon as the commoner husband of Princess Anne, daughter of Queen Elizabeth II.

 Early Life and Military Career

 Born on September 22, 1948, in Tetbury, Gloucestershire, England, to parents Peter William Garside Phillips and Anne Patricia Phillips, Mark Anthony Peter Philips received a privileged upbringing.
 He was educated at Marlborough College as a child, and then entered Sandhurst Royal Military Academy.
 Upon graduation from Sandhurst, Phillips entered the military, joining The Royal Dragoon Guards.
 While rising in the ranks from Lieutenant to Captain, Phillips was named a Commander of the Royal Victorian Order, in recognition of his service to the monarch of the British Royal Family, and a Personal Aide-de-Camp to the Queen, which allowed him to represent the ruling monarch and her viceroys.